pixelgnome/Vinyl--User-Interface/README.md

 # Vinyl$ User Interface

-  This is a code bundle for Vinyl$ User Interface.
-The original project is available at https://www.figma.com/design/ggVcT9fj3ZEmaUxtgDOVQ9/Vinyl--User-Interface.
+This is a code bundle for Vinyls User Interface.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.